Shahd171/Library-Management-System/README.md

-# Library Management System
+# Library Management System 📚

-A simple Library Management System built using C# that allows users (members and admins) to manage book loans, returns, fines, and more.
-Admins can add, remove, and update books in the library, while members can borrow and return books.
+A **simple Library Management System** built using **C#** to manage book loans, returns, fines, and more.
+This project demonstrates Object-Oriented Programming (OOP) concepts such as inheritance, abstraction, and polymorphism while implementing real-world functionalities for both **admin** and **member** roles.

-## Features
+## Features 🎯

 ### Admin Features:
-- Add, remove, and update books.
+- Add, remove, and update books in the library.
-- Display all books in the library.
+- View all books available in the library.

 ### Member Features:
 - Borrow and return books.